 Kagura Powder Station | Kazuya Igarashi

-After becoming the Mogul All Japan Champion, he participated in W-CAP and served as the national team coach, training Satoya, Miura, Tsukuda, Hara, etc. Engaged to Yuichiro Miura and active in snow dolphin.
-Climbed Everest with Mr. Miura in 2008.
-Currently supporting Kagura Powder Station as a BC ski/climbing guide.
+After becoming the All-Japan Mogul Champion, he participated in the W-CAP and served as a national team coach, training Satoya, Miura, Tsukuda, Hara, and others.
+He worked for Yuichiro Miura and was active with Snow Dolphin.
+In 2008, he climbed Mount Everest with Miura.
+He currently works as a backcountry ski and mountaineering guide, supporting Kagura Powder Station

 SMITH|Squad MAG